-Mr. Chang joined the Company in December 2017 as Senior Vice President, Corporate Marketing and Business Development and became Senior Vice President, Corporate Marketing and Sales, Asia Pacific effective March 3, 2020.
+Mr. Chang is Senior Vice President, Sales, Asia Pacific.
+He joined the Company in December 2017 as Senior Vice President, Corporate Marketing and Business Development and became Senior Vice President, Corporate Marketing and Sales, Asia Pacific effective March 3, 2020.
 Prior to joining Semtech, Mr. Chang was Chief Executive Officer at Alien Technology LLC, a global leader in RFID Technology, a position he held since 2014.
 Prior to Alien Technology, Mr. Chang served as Corporate Vice President at Marvell Semiconductor between 2011 and 2014.
 Mr. Chang has also held key executive positions in sales and finance functions at other prominent high technology companies including AMD, Silicon Graphics, and Eastman Kodak.

-Mr. Fulton is Vice President and General Manager of our Wireless and Sensing Products Group.
-Mr. Fulton joined the Company in January 2018 as Vice President, IoT Product Management and Marketing and was promoted to his current position in December 2018.
+Mr. Fulton was promoted to Senior Vice President and General Manager of our Wireless and Sensing Products Group effective March 8, 2022.
+Mr. Fulton joined the Company in January 2018 as Vice President, IoT Product Management and Marketing and was promoted to Vice President and General Manager of the Wireless and Sensing Products Group in December 2018.
 Prior to joining the Company, he was employed from 2016 to 2018 at Hitachi as Head of IoT Product Management and Technology.
 Prior to Hitachi, he held a variety of leadership positions at Microsoft Corporation since 2009.
-He has also previously served in various positions at Deloitte Consulting and O2 PLC.
+He has also previously served in various positions at Deloitte Consulting and $O_2$ PLC.